espnet/espnet/egs2/chime7_task1/diar_asr1/README.md

 tensorboard --logdir=./exp/pyannote_finetune/lightning_logs/
 ```

+## Common Issues
+1. ```huggingface_hub.utils._validators.HFValidationError: Repo id must be in the form 'repo_name' or 'namespace/repo_name': 'exp/pyannote_finetuned/lightning_logs/version_0/checkpoints/best.ckpt'.
+Use `repo_type` argument if needed.
+It requests “.../version_0/….” while I have “.../version_461/…``` the pyannote diarization pipeline uses **pytorch-lightning** which puts the experiment logs and checkpoint in `lightning_logs/version_XX` starting from 0
+and increasing at each new launch of training.
+Probably the first attempts failed on your end and the checkpoint was put into the 461th folder.
+You should delete the `lightning_logs` folder and restart the recipe or copy the checkpoint in the `version_0` folder as
+it's there where the `local/pyannote_diarize.py` script expects the model to be.

 ## References

 [1] Bredin, Hervé, and Antoine Laurent.
 "End-to-end speaker segmentation for overlap-aware resegmentation." arXiv preprint arXiv:2104.04045 (2021). <br>